 In this paper, we will propose an inexact regularized Newton method for solving problem (1).
-Our algorithm has the same vain of outer-inner algorithm scheme as.4 However, instead of solving exactly linear systems at each iteration which maybe too expensive, we will introduce an application of inexact method to their algorithm.
+Our algorithm has the same vain of outer-inner algorithm scheme as.8 However, instead of solving exactly linear systems at each iteration which maybe too expensive, we will introduce an application of inexact method to their algorithm.
 In this case, the tolerance of the inexactness will be considered carefully so that the fast convergence of the algorithm is still preserved.
 In particular, at each iteration k , an inexact linear solver, e.g. conjugate gradient, will be applied to solve the "inexact" solution x_k^+ that satisfies where $\{\eta_k\}$ is a sequence of positive number which must be chosen.
-Many iterative linear solvers can be applied for solving (4), e.g., conjugate gradient method20, MINRES25, LSQR26, GMRES28, LSMR15.
-Since the coefficient matrix $H_k + \theta_k I$ is positive definite, we will choose the conjugate gradient method for solving (4).
-We will prove that this inexactness does not affect to the fast local convergence of the algorithm in4 even for degenerate cases.
+Many iterative linear solvers can be applied for solving (4), e.g., conjugate gradient method,21 MINRES,22 LSQR,23 GMRES,24 LSMR.25 Since the coefficient matrix $H_k + \theta_k I$ is positive definite, we will choose the conjugate gradient method for solving (4).
+We will prove that this inexactness does not affect to the fast local convergence of the algorithm in8 even for degenerate cases.
 More specifically, our proposed algorithm attains a superlinear convergence under a local error bound condition which is milder than the usual SOSC.
 These good theoretical results will be verified by some numerical experiments.
 In addition, numerical results also show us that the proposed inexact algorithm can help to reduce the computational time compared with exact algorithms.

-$$\|(H_k + \theta_k I)(x_k^+ - x_k) + \nabla f(x_k)\| \leq \eta_k, \quad (4)$$ some conclusion.
+$$\|(H_k + \theta_k I)(x_k^+ - x_k) + \nabla f(x_k)\| \leq \eta_k, \quad (4)$$ theoretical results and to demonstrate the effectiveness of our proposed algorithm.
+The paper ends with some conclusion.

 The paper is organized as follows.
 Some notations and description of algorithm will be introduced in Section 2.
 Section 3 is devoted to the convergence analysis of the proposed algorithm.
-Some numerical experiments are reported in Section 4 to verify theoretical results and to demonstrate the effectiveness of our proposed algorithm.
-The paper ends with
+Some numerical experiments are reported in Section 4 to verify